 Get the Barbecue to the Right Temperature

-You need to give yourself enough time for the barbecue to get to the right temperature before you can start cooking.
+You need to give enough time for a charcoal barbecue to get to the right temperature before you can start cooking.
 If there are still large flames, your food will be burnt and not cooked in the middle.
 Wait for the flames to subside and for the coals to be glowing red.
 Use your temperature gauge to check.

 Consider Using a Chimney Fire Starter

 If you are struggling to light your barbecue then try using a chimney fire starter as these can help get things going a lot quicker.

 If you want an even cooking surface then spread the coals out evenly.
 If you want an area for searing meat, then pile up coals in one area to create a hotter part.
 If your barbecue has a lid, this will regulate the temperature throughout.

 Think about how much you will be cooking and how long you need your barbecue to last.
 The longer you want it to burn for, and the hotter you need it to be, the more coals you will need to put on to it.

 What To Do If You Are Struggling To Light The Barbecue

 Take and old egg box and fill it with lumps of coal and put it into your barbecue.
 By lighting the cardboard on fire, you will see the coals light too and the egg box will just burn away.